-You can use leftovers of fabric with properties similar to the top fabric for contrasting collar and pockets.
-You will receive other details (amount of the material needed, zipper length, etc.) along with the pattern.
+You can use leftovers of fabric with properties similar to the primary fabric for contrasting collar and pockets.
+You will receive additional info (the required amount of material, recommended zipper length, etc.) along with the pattern files.

 - 2x front piece